 Life sentence for man in West Virginia coal exec’s death

 WILLIAMSON, W.Va.
-(AP) — An Ohio man was sentenced Tuesday to life in prison with the chance of parole after 15 years in the fatal shooting of a coal executive at a West Virginia cemetery.
+(AP) — A second man has been sentenced to life in prison with the chance of parole after 15 years in the fatal shooting of a coal executive at a West Virginia cemetery.